golang/proposal/design/6282-table-data.md

 Lastly, this range syntax is very robust to user error.
 All of the following are compile errors:

-	for i := range t            // Error: expected "[" when ranging over table for i, v := range t[:, ]    // Error: column unspecified when using two-
+	for i := range t            // error: no table axis specified. for i, v := range t[:, ]    // error: column unspecified when ranging with
-	                            // element syntax
+								// index and value.
-	for i := range t[ , ]       // Error: no ranging dimension specified
+	for i := range t[ , ]       // error: no ranging dimension specified

-Note in particular that while the omission is technically optional, an extra omission is a compile-time error, and not omitting when one could will have no effect on program behavior as long as the specified index is in-bounds.
+It can be seen that while the omission is technically optional, it does not complicate programs.
+An unnecessary omission has no effect on program behavior as long as the index is in-bounds, and disallowed omissions are compile-time errors.

 Instead of the optional omission, using an underscore was also considered, for example,